VolrakNik/connection_checker/app/docker/README.md

-## Using docker
+## Using docker-compose
-В докерфайле используется composer.json, который лежит в соседней дериктории.
-Чтобы соседняя дериктория была видна, необходимо использовать флаг -f
+In connection_checker/app/docker execute:
->docker build -f ./docker/Dockerfile . --tag app
+>docker compose build --tag app

+Then you need to 'up' container:
+>docker compose up -d